fopeczek/teamworlds_old/readme.md

 ==========
 Teamworlds is a fork of a famous game [Teeworlds](https://github.com/teeworlds/teeworlds), that enhances gameplay and promotes team cooperation, by introduction player classes.

+While I was playng [Teeworlds](https://github.com/teeworlds/teeworlds) I noticed that the gaming experience is essentially equivelant to playing single player game against NPCs.
+And like so I had idea to force players to communicate with each other.

+My main idea behind creating this fork was to make teeworlds more cooperative game.

 This readme assumes that you know basics of teeworlds and some simple tricks like (rocket jumping, wall [rocket] jumping, rocket boosting, etc.).

 How to play